You are currently viewing Food Hygiene Inspections Frequencies Are Changing – What To Expect

 EHOs are given enforcement powers to protect the public.
 This means that following an inspection they can:

-The business will be given adequate time to make the required changes, unless there is an immediate risk to public health.
+Businesses will be given adequate time to make the required changes, unless there is an immediate risk to public health.

 How To Appeal